 Workout gear should be advertised on an account that promotes fitness and wellness.
 An influencer who typically posts workout videos or is tracking a fitness journey.
 Vitamins and medications should be endorsed by those with expert knowledge of health.

 In Kim Kardashian’s case, she tried selling morning sickness medication on social media back in 2018.
 It’s worth noting that half of her kids were born via surrogate and the last time she was pregnant was in 2015.
 Maybe not the best advocate for that medication.
 Not to mention, she isn’t a licensed medical professional and this is prescribed medication with serious health side effects.

 Mind your market.
 You’re probably not getting any profound sales from the wrong audience and are basically throwing money away.

 3. It’s a high risk.

-Not only is it a big monetary commitment, it’s very hard to track results unless you’re strategically prepared with the right tools and resources.
-Be prepare to send extra money on software created specifically for this.
+Not only is it a big monetary commitment, but it’s also very hard to track results unless you’re strategically prepared with the right tools and resources.
+Be prepared to spend extra money on software created specifically for this.

 Working with influencers also means your brand is tied to theirs.
 Any controversy that may arise on their end will inadvertently affect your business.
 Remember how Tiger Woods lost all his sponsorships because of his personal scandals?
 Companies did not want to be associated with him and lose business, but they lost all the money that was already invested.